Tension over installation of freedom fighter's statue in Karnataka village | Headlines

 Those objecting, largely Marathi speaking, are opposed to the location where they want to install a statue of Maratha ruler Shivaji, after whom the circle is named.
 They also have apprehensions that its name too may be changed in future.

 Realising that the situation was turning tense with some skirmish breaking out, police used batons to disperse the gathered crowd.
-According to officials, they also tried to calm the protesters stating that the statue has been installed without requisite permission, the issue can be dealt with legally.
+According to officials, they also tried to calm the protesters stating that the statue has been installed without requisite permission and the issue can be dealt with legally.

 An FIR has been booked in this regard and action will be taken, they said.
-Additional forces have been called in to avoid the situation spiral out of control.
+Additional forces have been called in to avoid the situation spiralling out of control.

+Reacting to the incident, Chief Minister B S Yediyurappa in Bengaluru said, he has spoken to Belagavi Deputy Commissioner and other officials and has given them necessary instructions.
+"I have told officials that without differentiating between Kannadigas and Marathi people, the situation should be handled delicately and issues should be resolved... everything is peaceful now, everyone is cooperating.
+I thank the people for this.. everything will be resolved," he told reporters.

+Alleging that the government by neglecting the Sangolli Rayanna statue issue has allowed it to become controversial, in a statement he said there can be no compromise on the issue of state's land, water, language and people who are its pride.
+"I also appeal to Kannada organisations and admirers of Rayanna to be patient and cooperate in resolving the issue," he added.

+JD(S) leader H D Kumaraswamy hit out at a section of Marathi people for protesting against the statue of Rayanna and said there is no need for anyone else's approval for installing the statue of a great freedom fighter.
+In a series of tweets, he said whether it is Maharashtra Ekikaran Samiti or Shiv Sena or someone else, if anyone insults Rayanna, the brave son of this land, it is like testing the patience of Kannadigas, and warned that they don't tolerate such things.

-Sangolli Rayanna (1798-1831) was the army chief of the erstwhile Kittur Kingdom ruled by Rani Chennamma and fought against the British who hanged him to death from a Banyan tree near Nandagad in Belagavi district in 1831..
+"There can be no compromise on the issue of the state's land, water, language and border...," he added.
+Sangolli Rayanna (1798-1831) was the army chief of the erstwhile Kittur Kingdom ruled by Rani Chennamma and fought against the British who hanged him to death from a Banyan tree near Nandagad in Belagavi district in 1831.

 ALSO READ